The Upper Mustang Trek bring in to the forbidden of Kingdom (hidden valley) would be part of the Tibetan empire and is therefore closely tied.

-- Meals on full board (Breakfast, lunch, and dinner) during the trekking period.
+- Full board meals (breakfast, lunch, dinner) during the trek

-- Best available accommodations during the trek in Teahouse.
+- Best available twin sharing lodge to lodge accommodation during the trek

 - Seasonable Sleeping bag and down Jacket (If you need it but has to be returned after the trek)

 - Duffle bag (We will provide duffle bag during the trek Sherpa Expedition & Trekking need to be returned after the trek)